ppietsch1/INST-377/HTML/README.md

 1. The CSS file can include links to other CSS files
 1. Most HTML tags wrap the thing they are affecting.
 So, if you want to make a line "header 1", you put `<h1>` at the beginning and `</h1>` at the end.
 ## Your mission
 1. Set up a repository as your website.
 Instructions are here: https://pages.github.com/ For now, just make a page called index.html.
+See my example page, here: https://rfollman.github.io/
 1. Clone the repository to your desk top.
 1. In your index file, create a header 1 (try "Hello World", or get creative) line and a header 2 line.
 Add two paragraphs (use lorem ipsum or copy from somewhere else {try bacon ipsum for grins}).
 1. Give your index page a title.